Table of Contents

 Predictive analytics

-One more important aspect of using Artificial Intelligence in fraud detection is predictive analytics.
-Predictive analytics means the use and analysis of the data by a machine learning model with an aim to create an accurate prediction of possible future events.
+One more important aspect of using artificial intelligence in fraud detection is predictive analytics.
+Predictive analytics means the analysis of big data by using machine learning models with an aim to create an accurate prediction of possible future events.

 In banking, predictive analytics can help with the following: